apache/airflow/docs/apache-airflow/production-deployment.rst

 IAM and Service Accounts
 ------------------------

-You should do not rely on internal network segmentation or firewalling as our primary security mechanisms.
+You should not rely on internal network segmentation or firewalling as our primary security mechanisms.
 To protect your organization's data, every request you make should contain sender identity.
 In the case of Google Cloud, the identity is provided by
 `the IAM and Service account <https://cloud.google.com/iam/docs/service-accounts>`__.
 Each Compute Engine